Best Affordable Places to Live in Arkansas in 2025

 Siloam Springs is a growing city with something for everyone, including a revitalized downtown, historic sites, and lots of outdoor activities.
 Adventure seekers can enjoy Siloam Springs Kayak Park on the Illinois River or the downhill cycling trails at City Lake.

 Housing Affordability: The average home value in Siloam Springs is up year over year, and higher than the average value for the state, but it’s lower than the U.S. average.
-The median rent is also up, but the rental market is cooling.
+While the median rent is down, the rental market is hot hot hot.

 3. Greers Ferry

-The tiny city of Greers Ferry is located on Greers Ferry Lake, a 40,000-acre body of water that offers fishing, boating, diving, and waterskiing.
+The tiny city of Greers Ferry is located on Greers Ferry Lake, a 40,000-acre reservoir that offers fishing, boating, diving, and waterskiing — and is a national model for environmental cleanliness.
 The city is known primarily as a resort town, but the great scenery and local amenities could make it an appealing location for retirees — or anyone looking for a relaxing, outdoorsy life.

 Cost of Living: 83% of U.S. average